JohnTurnerPGH/diy-devs-hexo/source/_posts/learn-javascript.md

 ---
 title: The Best Way to Learn JavaScript for Free
-date: 2019-11-10 22:06:33
+date: 2019-11-24 22:06:33
 tags:
 comment: false
 description: Want to learn JavaScript?
 Here is a simple, direct way to learn JS, without having to spend any money.
+share_cover: /img/share-img/learn-javascript-cover-image-full.jpg
 ---

 _Want to learn JavaScript?
-Here is a simple, direct way to learn JS, without having to spend any money. (x min read)_
+Here is a simple, direct way to learn JS, without having to spend any money.
+(15 minute read)_

-**Who this is for:** Anyone new to coding who wants to learn JavaScript, folks who already know how to code but want to learn JavaScript, and people who want to learn how to program, but don't know where to start.
+**Who this is for:** Anyone new to coding who wants to learn JavaScript, those who already know programming and want to learn JavaScript, and people who want to learn to code but don't know where to start.

 **What you need:** Any device that can access a webpage

 **Ideal to have:** A device with a large screen (tablet) or a device with a physical keyboard (laptop, desktop, Chromebook)

-There are lots of challenges for anyone looking to learn to code, but learning your first programming language is often the most worrying of all the things you'll need to learn.
+## Introduction

+Learning your first programming language is often a very difficult task for anyone looking to become a developer.

-Beyond picking the first language to start learning, this is also the area that often feels like it has the steepest learning curve to it, even if you already feel like you're fairly tech savvy.
+Beyond the vexing problem of which language to learn first, this is an area that often feels like it has the steepest learning curve, even if you already feel fairly tech savvy.

-**Which language should you learn first?**
+So the initial question is which language should you learn first?

 I'd say start with JavaScript.

 Reasons to start with JavaScript:

-- If you need to build anything for the web, you'll have to use JavaScript to some extent
+- If you plan to build anything for the web, you'll need to know JavaScript
-- As the web has grown, so have the use cases for JavaScript, so you can use your JavaScript skills in lots of different ways
+- You can now use JavaScript for things beyond building web pages and apps
-- Because it's built into every web browser, you can play around with it without any setup
+- Since JavaScript is built into every browser, you can get started learning JS on any type of device

-That last point is probably the most important, because while there are lots of other languages that are often recommended for beginners (Python being one of the most recommended for beginners), not needing to set anything up is a big plus, especially if you're learning on a device that limits what you can install, such as a smart phone or tablet.

-But where to start?

-There are a lot of online resources for learning JavaScript, the only problem being that many of these resources are out of date, incomplete, or contain errors.
-And too many folks that put together guides go with the approach of "here are a dozen sites, figure it out" which is overwhelming if you're just starting.
+That last point might be the most important of all.
+Other languages, such as Python, are often treated as more beginner friendly, but they require devices where you can install and run custom software and tools.

+But if you only have a smartphone, that might not be an option.

+Since you can play with JavaScript on any device, it's much more accessible to folks who might not want to buy a more expensive machine to learn coding, or who might not be able to afford such a machine at all.

+But even if you can afford a more expensive computer, I'd still say start here, both with JavaScript and this plan.

-This is the guide I wish I had when I was first learning to code, and I hope it saves you a lot of frustration and time!
+This is the most direct way I've found to learn JavaScript, and is the guide I wish I had when I was first learning to code

 ## Step 1: Crash course ([MDN crash course](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript))

-All you have to do on your first day of learning JavaScript is read thru this:
+To start, read thru this crash course on JavaScript:

 <!-- - [javascript-crash-course.md](https://gist.github.com/not-an-aardvark/cb9dbfba750e9a28cb78447491a1d079) (5 minute read) -->